 The arctic fox is the only terrestrial mammal native to Iceland.
-Without any natural predators, the little furballs thrive in the harsh climate of the country’s interior, but they’re skittish and can be difficult to spot… unless you pay a visit to the Arctic Fox Center in Suðavík, near Ísafjörður.
+Without any natural predators, the little furballs thrive in the harsh climate of the country’s interior, but are skittish and difficult to spot.
+Luckily for those of us without the inclination or patience to find one in the wild, there’s the Arctic Fox Center in Suðavík, near Ísafjörður.

 Aside from being a great resource for learning about the animals, the Arctic Fox Center doubles as a recovery home for orphaned or injured foxes before they’re re-released.
 During our visit, there were two orphaned pups residing in the cage.

-Arctic foxes are cute, especially the young ones.
-Covered in thick fur that keeps them warm during the Arctic winters (and once made them a lucrative target for hunters), with round, compact bodies and bushy tails, they’re enough to melt the heart.
-The two which we saw in Suðavík were extremely wary of humans, darting back inside their burrow at our slightest movement.
-But as long as we kept still, they’d sneak out and inspect their food dish, apparently believing it to occasionally replenish itself.
+With round, compact bodies, bushy tails and thick fur that keeps them warm during the harsh northern winters, Arctic foxes are incredibly cute.
+Especially the young ones.
+The two which we saw in Suðavík were wary of humans, darting back inside their burrow at our slightest movement.
+But as long as we kept still, they’d sneak out and inspect their food dish, hoping it had magically replenished itself.

-Even if the center doesn’t currently have any residents, which can happen, it’s worth stopping by for the exhibits.
+Even when the center doesn’t have any residents, it’s worth stopping by for the exhibits.
 The foxes are fascinating creatures, which change color with the season and form monogamous pairs.
-The center goes into Iceland’s rocky relationship with the fox — despite overzealous hunting in the 19th century, their numbers have recovered and there’s no reason to fear for the species’ survival.
+The center explains all this, and goes into Iceland’s rocky history with the fox.
+Despite overzealous hunting in the 19th century, their numbers have recovered and there’s no longer any reason to fear for the species’ survival.

 This was an unexpected highlight of our time in the Westfjords.
-The center even has even a cafe and small restaurant with good wifi; we ended up staying a lot longer than planned.
+The center even has a cafe and small restaurant with good Wi-Fi, and we ended up staying in Suðavík a lot longer than planned.

 |Other Posts You Might Like from Iceland||...and Palermo|